 - Itemized deductions.

-- If your spouse itemized their deductions on their return, you also have to itemize your deductions.
+- If your spouse itemized their deductions on their return, you also must itemize your deductions.
 You will not be able to claim the standard deduction unless both parties do.

 How do I file separate returns in the program?